 What does tuning services not include?

 Tuning services involve only correcting the pitches of the strings.
-On many occasions, when tuning a piano, the technician can discover minor to major faults which require a repair, such as sticky keys or hanging dampeners, mostly if the piano has not been played for a while.
+During the process of tuning a piano, the technician often uncovers minor to major faults that require repair, such as sticky keys or hanging dampeners.
+This is especially common if the piano has not been played for a while.

 Tuning does not include cleaning, adjustment, repairs to broken strings or voicing.
 If you do have concerns about a fault or a repair, let your technician know in advanced, and they would more than likely be able to bring the correct tools to fix the fault at a cost agreed by the technician and customer before arriving.

-When contacting your piano tuner, it is much appreciated if you could let them know when the last tuning service was carried out, what make and model of the piano and whether it is a vertical or grand piano.
-The more information a technician has before their arrival, the more time they can allow for the service and be prepared with the correct tools and materials for the job.
+When contacting your piano tuner, it is much appreciated if you could provide them with the following details: the date of the last tuning, the make and model of your piano, and whether it is a vertical or grand piano.
+Sufficient information prior arrival will enable the technician to allocate adequate time for the service and come prepared with the necessary tools and materials.